iRaise Coalition Logo

 Objectives and Actions

-To put our shared vision into action, we will collaborate in line with the rights of the child as enshrined in the Convention on the Rights of the Child to achieve the following objectives:
+To put our shared vision into action, we will collaborate in line with the rights of the child as enshrined in the Convention on the Rights of the Child and its three Optional Protocols to achieve the following objectives:

 These objectives will naturally evolve over time to best reflect new insights and the changing landscape of AI.